 BIRDING IN RONDA AND GRAZALEMA

 PACE: In this tour we will travel from one spot to another.
 Around half of the time birding will be enjoyed from the vehicle.
-The walks are generally easy and short, but we are happy to include longer walks in the mountains if you ask for it.
+The walks are generally easy and short, but we are happy to include longer walks with outstanding scenery views on request.

 TIMING: This full day trip takes 8h including time spent traveling.
 A half-day trip takes 4h.
 We will agree a start time according to the time of the year, weather and your target birds.
 A winter tour can start at 9 or 10am whereas a summer tour can start even before sunrise!
 Note: during the summer months (June, July and August) the lenght of the trip is 6h.

 WHAT IT IS INCLUDED

 - Local Bird guide fluent in English

 - Use of binoculars and scope

 WHAT IT IS EXCLUDED

 - 4 to 7 people: 300 €

 - The variety of habitats make this trip rewarding year round